TakenKills/Notepad-Plus/README.md

 <h1 align="center">Notepad Plus ( Python ) </h1>

-If you've ever used notepads, you know that they're pretty useful interims of taking notes.
+If you've ever used notepads, you know that they're pretty useful in terms of taking notes.
 But you also would know that notepads are pretty frustrating to organize.

 So...
 I made something along the lines of a "notepad" in python.

 ## Installation

-To install the application, you'll need to install the [application](application/main) directory. mainly the "main" folder.

-and to launch the application all you need to do is launch the **"main.exe"** file.
+You can fork the repository, and compile src/main.py using python3.

 ## Features